-Exploring art techniques, 8 - 13 years Vivien Hendy.
+After school classes for children 8 - 13 years Vivien Hendy.
 Children explore art and design using different materials in this after-school class

 Painting + drawing techniques Nici Peacock.
 Develop and refine your painting and drawing skills.
 A lot of the students return to this class, so you will learn alongside fellow artists with a wide range of skills

 Material Issues-Creative Sewing Amanda Talsma-Williams.
 Beginning Term 1, 2020.
 I have flexible projects available, from

 beginners to challenging, or you can bring your machine, ideas and questions